-Yet few people are aware that there are just as many men who experienced sexual abuse as children as there are who develop prostate cancer, the most common cancer and second leading cause of death among men.
-And few know that the 19 million men with histories of childhood sexual abuse are more than 4 times the number with heart disease, the leading cause of death among men.
+Yet few people are aware that there are just as many men who experienced sexual abuse as children as there are who develop prostate cancer, the most common cancer among men and one of the leading causes of cancer death among men.
+And few know that the 21 million men with histories of childhood sexual abuse are more than 4 times the number with heart disease, the leading cause of death among men.
 Please consider helping to educate others by letting them know about this page, www.1in6.org/thestatistic.

 - Dube, S.R., Anda, R.F., Whitfield, C.L., et al. (2005).
 Long-term consequences of childhood sexual abuse by gender of victim.
 American Journal of Preventive Medicine, 28, 430-438.